S. Ramaswami Mudaliar: Indian Independence Movement

 Mudaliar was associated with the Indian National Union and was a part of its 1885 three-member delegation to England.
 He was also associated with the Indian National Congress in its early stages.

 Mudaliar participated in the third session of the Indian National Congress held at Madras in 1887.
 He was a part of the welcoming committee.
 A resolution was moved demanding more representation for Indians in the administration.
 Mudaliar endorsed the resolution and spoke:

 On the third day of the Madras session, Mudaliar moved an amendment suggesting that the question of establishing a Public Service Commission be postponed to the next session.

 Mudaliar also participated in the fifth session of the Indian National Congress held in 1889.
 He participated in subsequent sessions of the Indian National Congress.
 In the 1894 Congress, he proposed Alfred Webb for the presidency of the Congress and he was duly elected.

 Death

-Mudaliar died in 1911 at the age of 71 and was buried at his private burial ground at Kilapuk Garden Road Kilpauk, Chennai.
-His statue was erected by his friends which is kept in the Choultry.
+Mudaliar died in 1911 at the age of 71 and was buried at his private burial ground at Kilpauk Garden Road Kilpauk, Chennai.
+His statue was erected by his friends and is kept in the Choultry.